Quick questions, quick answers.

 Nope, not quite!
 Even in this case, we would find a way for you to study in our Master's program either by your personal life/work experiences or by the requirement to take up our PreMaster program in the fall term before the start of the Master's worth 30 ECTS, in order to acquire the necessary credits and knowledge.

-You will pick two of the following eight specializations:
+You will pick two of the following six specializations:

 - Creativity & Innovation

 - Cultural Change & Society